Last updated April 9, 2026

 4. Animal Excursions

-5. Puja, or Ocean Cleansing Ceremony
+5. Puja Ocean Cleansing Ceremony

 6. Ocean Offerings

-This has nothing to do with pollution, so curb the eco-police here.
-There are many sustainable and biodegradable options you can use for mantras or intentions written on paper.
-Or, as I’ve done in the past with floral arrangements, I’d used wilted or past their prime flowers to create intentions on, choosing the petals, and gently tossing them into the sea after.
-Nature, meeting nature, all energies combined.
-The ocean is the cleanser and healer that she, in her great body, is known to be.
+Or, as I’ve done with floral arrangements, you can use wilted or past-prime flowers to set intentions on, choosing the petals and gently tossing them into the sea.
+Nature returning to nature, all energies combined.
+The ocean is the cleanser and healer that she, in her great body, has always been.

 About Vacayou